rajesh-krishnan/hamsa/README.md

 Graphics Processor Unit (GPU), Field Programmable Gate Array (FPGA), or neuromorphic computing architectures.
-A high-end x86 server with solid state disk (SSD) and adequate random access memory (RAM) running Linux with HugeTLB Pages enabled should suffice.
+A high-end x86 server with solid state disk (SSD) and adequate random access memory (RAM) running Linux with HugeTLB Pages enabled, with gcc compiler and OpenMP support should suffice.
+Our development servers

-This implementation in C with minimal dependencies is based on the SLIDE paper referenced below.
-We have implemented only the Densified Winner Take All hash, first-in-first-out sampling, and Adaptive Moment Estimation gradient descent.
-We reduce dynamic memory allocation where possible.
-We import/export to `.npy` files and not the `.npz` archives (so zlib and C++ cnpy are not needed).
+This implementation follows the SLIDE paper referenced below and the author's original implementation in C++.
+Our implementation is in C with minimal external dependencies; included third-party dependencies include klib, jsmn, mt19937ar, and cnpy.
+We have refactored the code considerably, included code to replace C++ std functions, eliminated code repetition, and dependency on C++ cnpy and zlib.
+We import/export to `.npy` files instead of the `.npz` archives.
+Based on the results reported in the paper, we have chosen to implement only the Densified Winner Take All Hash, First-In-First-Out sampling, and Adaptive Moment Estimation gradient descent.
+Either thresholding or minimum active nodes per layer can be chosen at compilation.
+We reduce the number of places dynamic memory allocation is done, and furthermore we use mmap for the larger allocations systematically (in layers and lsh).
+Instead of the custom config file, we use JSON from which the network can be loaded; the config can also be saved.
+We also build a shared library to allow calling from Python.

-In the future, we will explore: (i) speeding up random number genration usinf the SIMD Focused Mersenne Twister (SFTP) implementation; (ii) speeding up vector operations using AVX instructions; and (iii) speeding up processing through OpenMP multi-processor parallelism.
+In the future, we will explore: (i) speeding up random number generation usinf the SIMD Focused Mersenne Twister (SFTP) implementation; and (ii) speeding up vector operations using AVX512 instructions.

 Once the core capability is built and tested, we plan to focus on two problem
 domains: (i) natural language processing using large language models and (ii)